-Attaching Trim Caps BOTH MODELS
+Attaching Trim Caps

 - 1. Find the left and right trim caps. - 2.
 There are two plastic stubs on the back of each trim cap. - 3.
-These stubs will snap into matching holes at the front corners of the saw. - 4.
+These stubs will snap into matching holes at the front corner of each saw. - 4.
 Snap the left and right trim caps into place.